-Your new family member is coming home and all you need to do now is prepare for the big day - how exciting!
+Your new puppy or dog is coming home and all you need to do now is prepare for the big day - how exciting!

-Crates are also a great way to provide your puppy with his or her very own space if there are small children and/or other pets in the house or when new visitors arrive.
-Crates also assist with toilet training whilst your puppy is learning the ropes.
+Crates & pens are a great way to provide a 'den like' sleeping/relaxing space for your pet & can be invaluable if there are small children or other pets in a busy household.
+Crates also help with toilet training while your puppy is learning the ropes.

-Puppies need lots of naps & can easily become over-stimulated through play or just general excitement, so it is a good idea for them to have a few short spells of 'just puppy' time in the crate area each day, ideally after a walk or training/play session.
-Making this part of your puppy's routine will promote relaxation which is very important & will help to prevent separation anxiety.
+Puppies can easily become over-stimulated through play or excitement so ensure your puppy has naps in the crate throughout the day.
+Making this part of your puppy's routine will promote relaxation which is very important & also prevent any potential separation anxiety.

 Good Luck with your new addition and have fun!